justicesuker/DMMD_Code/README.md

 # DMMD_Code

-Code for reproducing results and corresponding graphs shown in "Double-matched matrix decomposition for multi-view data".

 Description
 -------

-We consider the case of two matched datasets, where the matching is performed both by rows and by columns.
-This situation, arises, for example, when the expression levels of the same genes are measured across two tissues of the same subject.
-The goal of the analysis is to identify common as well as individual signals within each tissue, where common signals can be separated into two parts: common across subjects, and common across genes.
-In this work, we combine the view of row and column directions, then prove a lemma that guarantees the existence and uniqueness of matrix factorization in double matched cases.
-Based on the lemma, a new technique which could calculate the common and individual signals in both ways is introduced.
-In the section of algorithm, we provide a valid way to calculate the decomposition efficiently.
-After that, we provide the theoretical guarantee of convergence on the algorithm.
-In the end, we compare our methods with other methods on performance using simulated data as well as real data.
+Code for reproducing results shown in "Double-matched matrix decomposition for multi-view data".
+Please run **DMMD_Code.Rproj** before opening individual files to make sure the working directory is correct.

 ## Main functions
 Listed below are functions that are used to perform double-matched matrix decomposition.
-They are all located in *Simulations/MyFunction*
+They are all located in *Simulations/MyFunction*.

 **Preliminary_Functions.R** - Some small convenient preliminary functions. *Fnorm* function calculates Frobenius norm of a matrix. *Matscale* function does center and scale for a matrix, either row-wise or column-wise. *DoubleStandardize* function double standardizes a matrix, which makes mean 0 and variance 1 for all the rows and columns. *projection* calculates the projection matrix for a specified matrix. *GenOrthoMatrix* generates pseudo-random orthogonal matrix. *svd_recover* does rank-r svd approximation of a specified matrix.